-When you wake up after surgery, you will have some pain and probably will need pain medicines for a few days.
-For the first couple of days, you may not be able to eat or you may be allowed limited liquids, as the colon needs some time to recover.
-Most patients are able to eat solid food again in a few days.
+When you wake up after surgery, you will have some pain and will need pain medicines for a few days.
+For the first couple of days, you may not be able to eat or you may be allowed limited liquids, as the rectum needs some time to recover.
+Most people are able to eat solid food again in a few days.

 Some people need a temporary or permanent colostomy (or ileostomy) after surgery.
 This may take some time to get used to and may require some lifestyle adjustments.
 If you have a colostomy or ileostomy, you will need to learn how and where to order the proper supplies and to manage it.
 Specially trained ostomy nurses or enterostomal therapists can help you.
 They'll usually see you in the hospital before your operation to discuss the ostomy and to mark a site for the opening.
 After your surgery they may come to your house or an outpatient setting to give you more training.
 There may also be ostomy support groups you can be part of.
 This is a good way to learn from others with first-hand experience in managing this part of the treatment.

 Rectal surgery has been linked to sexual problems and quality of life issues .
 Talk to your doctor about how your body will look and work after surgery.
 Ask how surgery will impact your sex life.
 You and your partner should know what you can expect, for example: